dariopb/ha-gosenseapp/README.md

 ````

 # REST API
-The application exposes a simple REST API to manipule the sense dongle and get "configuration ready" output to include in the HA conf file.
+The application exposes a simple REST API on port 8080 to manipule the sense dongle and get "configuration ready" output to include in the HA conf file.

+The endpoint should be: http://hostname:8080/xxx where xxx is as follows.

 **Routes exposed**